Skip to main content

 What I do at work

 I feel very lucky to be able to work in the space “business.”
-It is an environment like no other.
-Collaboration is a key feature.
-Locally this occurs between CSA colleagues, Canadian universities and tech companies.
-International we work with partners like NASA, ESA or JAXA.
+Collaboration is a key feature of this business.
+Locally this occurs between CSA colleagues, Canadian universities, and tech companies.
+At the international level we work with partners like NASA, ESA or JAXA.
 All space missions are the result of amazing brains coming together from all walks of STEM around the globe.
+It is an environment like no other!

 At the office, I work with teams of experts from many fields.
-I use my background in engineering to study, understand and discuss all aspects of a project and then set the direction to make sure the best decisions are made.
+I use my background in engineering to study, understand and discuss all aspects of a project.
+Together we set the direction to make sure the best decisions are made.

 My career path is